 I understand that my working hours may not be your working hours.
 Please respond in your own time.
-CAUTION: This email originated from outside of the MBTA organization.
-Do not click links, open attachments, or respond unless you recognize the sender and know the content is safe.

 From: Ert Dredge

 To: DrawOne; Mass Parks (DCR); Constituent Services (GOV) Subject: Please Include a multiuse path in the Draw One project